Yunxiang-Li/Cpp_Primer/Chapter 14. Overloaded Operations and Conversions/Chapter 14. Overloaded Operations and Conversions.md

 ```

 Codes above do not have any input checks thus when user input is in wrong format, there will be no warnings and may cause issues.

+## Exercise 14.12

+**Define an input operator for the class you used in exercise 7.40 from § 7.5.1 (p.
+291).
+Be sure the operator handles input errors.**

+Same as exercise 14.8.